 - Make them into brownies

-- Put a couple Whiskey Marshmallows in a cup of coffee for the best Irish coffee you’ve ever had.
-It's the best way to celebrate St. Patrick’s Day!
+- Put a couple Irish whiskey marshmallows in a cup of coffee for the best Irish coffee you've ever had.
+It's the best way to celebrate St. Patrick's Day!

-- Naturally gluten-free, homemade Irish whiskey marshmallows are perfect for the Spring holidays of Passover and Easter (maybe strawberry flavored?).
+- Naturally gluten-free, homemade Irish whiskey marshmallows are perfect for the Spring holidays of Easter and Passover (maybe strawberry flavored?)

 - Have fun with shapes and flavors!